-Shara McCallum is the author of six books, published in the US and UK, most recently No Ruined Stone (forthcoming later in 2021) and Madwoman (2017).
-La historia es un Cuarto/History is a Room, an anthology of McCallum’s poems translated into Spanish and introduced by Adalber Salas Hernández, will also be published in 2021 (Mantis Editores, Mexico).
-Her poems have appeared in literary magazines and journals, anthologies, and textbooks throughout the US, Caribbean, Latin America, Europe, and Israel.
+Shara McCallum is the author of six books, published in the US and UK, most recently No Ruined Stone (2021).
+La historia es un Cuarto/History is a Room, an anthology of McCallum’s poems translated into Spanish and introduced by Adalber Salas Hernández, was also published in 2021 by Mantis Editores in Mexico.
+Her poems have appeared in literary magazines and journals, anthologies, and textbooks throughout the US, Caribbean, Latin America, Europe, and Asia.
 With gratitude to the editors, here is a sample of her poems available online.

 “Edinburgh Drawing Room” in the Glasgow Review of Books, March 27, 2020.

 “The Mulatta Unmasks Herself to Her Husband” in The Atlantic, March 2020.